 - Build a spreadsheet with your prompt set (columns: prompt, model, answer, mention yes/no, sentiment, position, narrative score)

-- Test monthly manually across three models: ChatGPT, Perplexity, Google AI Overviews
+- Test monthly across three channels: ChatGPT, Perplexity, Google AI Overviews — and log per answer whether a search happened

 - Use Google Rich Results Test for structured data validation